-Mortality: For current and future healthy retirees and dependents: The RP-2000 Mortality Tables for Healthy Annuitants with mortality improvements projected to 2029 with Scale BB.
-For the period following disability retirement: The RP-2000 Disabled Life Mortality Tables are used with mortality improvements projected to 2020 with Scale AA.
-The tables used were selected to allow for a margin to reflect mortality improvement after the valuation date.
-All mortality tables used in this valuation are consistent with the pension valuation per Title 16, Chapter 55, Section 1944 of the Vermont Statutes.
-The selection of these rates is based on the results of the experience study presented and approved by the Board in 2015.
-Per Capita Costs: Costs are based on age-adjusted fully insured premiums.
+Costs are based on retiree claims incurred from May 1, 2015 to April 30, 2016, provided by BCBS separately for non-Medicare and Medicare retirees.
+Member counts were also provided for this period to calculate average costs per person.
+Medicare claims were also split between medical and prescription drug benefits.
 Future retirees are assumed to elect plans based on current retiree elections.
-An age morbidity curve developed based on a study performed by Dale Yamamoto for the Society of Actuaries was used to measure the annual increases in per capita claim costs for each age as well as relative cost by gender, adjusting the male age 65 per capita claims cost .
+An age morbidity curve developed based on a study performed by Dale Yamamoto for the Society of Actuaries was used to measure the annual increases in per capita claim costs for each age as well as relative cost by gender, adjusting the male age 65 per capita claims cost1.
 Pre-65 age-based morbidity factors were applied to pre-65 medical and prescription drug costs, and separate Medicare medical and Rx morbidity factors were applied to Medicare-eligible medical costs and prescription drug costs, respectively.
 Please see Appendix A for the table of factors used.
-An actual age and gender distribution based on reported census information was used for Medicare-eligible participants.
-The age and gender of non-Medicare eligible participants were based on the following assumed distribution table, assuming a total of 2,354 single contracts, 977 2-person contracts, and 1,515 family contracts.
+An actual age and gender distribution based on reported census information as of July 1, 2015 was used for retired participants and dependents.
+Non-Medicare costs were adjusted to account for the cost of dependent children based on the number of retirees reported covering children.
+Any dependents reported with a date of birth after July 1, 1990 were assumed to be covered children.
+Costs were loaded by 5% to account for adverse deviation.